Research

 Social behaviors

-Reward & Learning
+Reward & learning

-Nanoparticles on Cognition
+Environmental Factors on Cognition

 We are a systems neuroscience lab that combines whole-brain neural imaging and computational tools on behaving animal models to understand the neural mechanisms underlying cognition and behaviors.
 We hypothesize that cognition arises from brain-wide information integration; thus we work with zebrafish to gain access to whole-brain neurodynamics with single-cell resolution via cutting-edge microscopies.